 Centrifugal Pump: A pump consisting of an impeller fixed on a rotating shaft and enclosed in a casing, having an inlet and a discharge connection.
 The rotating impeller creates pressure in the liquid by the velocity derived from centrifugal force.

-Chezy Formula: Conduits flow

-and mean velocity.
+Chezy Formula: Conduits flow and mean velocity.
 The Chezy

-formula can be used to calculate mean flow velocity in conduits and is expressed as where v = mean velocity (m/s, ft/s) c = the Chezy roughness and conduit coefficient R = hydraulic radius of the conduit (m, ft) S = slope of the conduit (m/m, ft/ft)
+formula can be used to calculate mean flow velocity in conduits and is expressed as c = the Chezy roughness and conduit coefficient

-$v = c (R S)^{1/2} (1)$
+$$v = c (R S)^{1/2} (1)$$